Author: Timo Laitinen

 5.6.
 How to Obtain the Value of a Static Field?

-The attribute instance may also be used for retrieving the value of a static field:
+may also be used for retrieving the value of a static field:

 <out xmlns="http://www.jicengine.org/jic/2.1" class="java.io.PrintStream" instance="java.lang.System.out"/>